DJovellar/MovieApp/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
 For the docker-container part, it needs the docker-engine.
-To install it, run following commands:
+To install it, run following command:
 ```bash
 yum install docker-engine
 ```